Home Goods vs Marshalls | Comparably

 Leadership Culture Ratings vs Marshalls

-Home Goods rates % lower than Marshalls on Leadership Culture Ratings vs Marshalls Ratings based on looking at 1873 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your CEO?" and "Does your manager seem to care about you as a person?".
+Home Goods rates % lower than Marshalls on Leadership Culture Ratings vs Marshalls Ratings based on looking at 1881 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you approve of your CEOs management style?" and "Does Your Boss Hurt Your Company Culture?".

 • Marshalls